thelounge/thelounge.github.io/_docs/getting_started/usage.md

 # Usage

-Once you've installed Shout, go ahead and run:
+Once you've installed The Lounge, go ahead and run:

 ```
-$ shout --help
+$ lounge --help
 ```

-This will give you an overiew of the commands you can use.
+This will give you an overview of the commands you can use.

 ## `start`

-_Start the Shout server._
+_Start the server._

 Example:

 ```
-$ shout start --port 80 --private
+$ lounge start --port 80 --private
 ```

 Options: